Welcome! I am so glad you are here.

 Delicious and so good for you, this zesty dressing is quick and easy to make, and is a very tasty way to get more healthy fats (and greens) into your diet!
 Ingredients 1.5oz jar anchovies in oil (I use Crown Prince) or 6 anchovy fillets + 1 T olive oil 1 large garlic...read more

 For those of you who (like me) like to geek out on numbers, I've got some goodies for you.
 Below are the guidelines I typically recommend to my patients for grams of carbs and protein, and ratios of macronutrients (fats, proteins & carbs).
-Note: Recommendations...read more
+Note: Recommendations will...read more

-Here's a delicious, healthy substitute for grain-based, sugar-laden breakfast cereals and granolas: Ingredients: 2 egg whites 2 T maple syrup 1 tsp vanilla extract 1 T cinnamon ¼ tsp sea salt 6 cups nuts & seeds Directions: Optional first step (makes nuts &...read more
+Here's a delicious, healthy substitute for grain-based, sugar-laden breakfast cereals and granolas: Ingredients: 2 egg whites 2 T maple syrup 1 tsp vanilla extract 1 T cinnamon ¼ tsp sea salt 6 cups nuts & seeds Directions: Optional first step (makes nuts & seeds much...read more

 You've probably heard that fermented foods are great for you, and they are, IF they are made with good quality ingredients, including a healthy, healing mix of probiotic cultures, and they don't have sugar in them.
 Of course, products that meet those criteria are not...read more